MissVeronica/um-recaptcha-score-log/README.md

 2. User host - Tick for including User host domain name.
 3. User IP address - Tick for including User IP address.
 4. Username - Tick for including username.
-5. Decimal numbers with comma - Tick for converting dot to comma in decimal numbers if required the spreadsheet calculations.
+5. Decimal numbers with comma - Tick for converting dot to comma in decimal numbers if required for the spreadsheet calculations.
 6. CSV file delimiter - Select the field delimiter to be used.
 Default is Tab.

 ## Options